phylum-dev/documentation/docs/package_firewall/cargo.md

 required by package `testing v0.1.0 (/tmp/testing)`
 ```

-If a verison range is accepted by the manifest, the package manager will
+If a version range is accepted by the manifest, the package manager will
 automatically attempt to use a version that passes Phylum's policy.